beroukhim-lab/RtangentXY/README.md

 ## Installation

-Check the DESCRIPTION file for the list of all imports.
+Check the `RtangentXY/DESCRIPTION` file for the list of all imports.
 This is an R package, so it should be able to run on any device with R installed.
 We recommend using the latest version of R, as some of the dependencies may require more recent versions of R. Check [this link](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html) for instructions on installing an R package from GitHub.

 We will present one way to install this package.
 First download this repository into your workspace: